 Sanchez was commissioned by Miuccia Prada to create an installation for the brand's flagship in Tokyo.
 Sanchez created a ‘sound shower’ with Herzog & de Meuron, some of his many artistic collaborators; others include Louise Bourgeois, Larry Clark and Jack Pierson.
+Alongside the fashion world, Sanchez has also create sound pieces for galleries, museums and other public areas.

 Sanchez has also collaborated with the Gainsbourg family, to curate "Gainsbourg 2008," a reflective of Serge Gainsbourg exhibited at Paris’ Cité de la Musique.
 In recent years Sanchez has started directing films of his own, embarking on his independent film project, Le Soldat Sans Visage, in 2010.